Mimikatz2DA/HuntingContent/CSF_Win_SuspiciousThreadInjection.md

 To identify process injection from a non system account to a system level process.
 This could indicate an attacker has escalated privileges to a trusted system process.

 False Positives:
-Internal security testing
+Internal security testing /
-Legitmate applications / processes
+Legitmate applications /
 Unknown

 Investigation recommendations: